unoplatform/uno/doc/articles/features/windows-devices-haptics.md

 ## `VibrationDevice` class

 The `RequestAccessAsync` method is implemented on all platforms and returns `Allowed` on all platforms, except for Android and Tizen.
-In case of Android, the `android.permission.VIBRATE` permission needs to be declared.
-In case of Tizen, the `http://tizen.org/privilege/haptic` privilege needs to be declared.
+In the case of Android, the `android.permission.VIBRATE` permission needs to be declared.
+In the case of Tizen, the `http://tizen.org/privilege/haptic` privilege needs to be declared.

 The `GetDefaultAsync` method is implemented on all platforms and returns `null` for the unsupported platforms (WPF, GTK).